Hubert Green: Amateur career

-Career
+Professional career

+In 1969, Green decided to turn pro.
+He took a year to earn his PGA of America credentials.

-In his 26 years on the PGA Tour, Green had 19 victories, including two major championships: the 1977 U.S. Open at Southern Hills Country Club in Tulsa, Oklahoma, and the 1985 PGA Championship at Cherry Hills Country Club in Cherry Hills Village, Colorado.
+In his 26 years on the PGA Tour, Green had 19 victories, including two major championships: the 1977 U.S. Open and the 1985 PGA Championship.
 He finished in the top-25 in a third of the PGA Tour events he entered.
 He also played on three Ryder Cup teams (1977, 1979, and 1985) and was undefeated in singles play.

 In 1971, Green won the Houston Champions International and was the PGA Tour's Rookie of the Year.
 He went on to multiple victories throughout 1970s, but he was at his peak in the latter part of that decade.
 In March 1976, Green won three PGA Tour events in consecutive weeks.
+He was also runner-up, one stroke behind, to Baldovino Dassù, at the 1976 Dunlop Masters on the European Tour.

 At the 1977 U.S. Open, as Green walked to the 15th tee of the final round, he was notified of a caller anonymously phoning in a death threat on his life.
 The police presented him with options, and he courageously opted to play on, winning by one stroke over Lou Graham.
 A month later at the 1977 Open Championship at Turnberry, Green finished third behind Tom Watson and Jack Nicklaus, who were respectively eleven and ten shots clear of Green in their famous "Duel in the Sun."
-Alluding to the extent to which Watson and Nicklaus's scores were so significantly clear of the rest of the field, he notably remarked, "I won the other tournament".
+Alluding to the extent to which Watson and Nicklaus's scores were so significantly clear of the rest of the field, he notably remarked, "I won the other tournament."
 Green was ranked third in Mark McCormack's world golf rankings in 1977, having also won the 1977 Irish Open in August.
-He was also runner-up, one stroke behind, to Baldovino Dassù, at the 1976 Dunlop Masters.